TANNU-CHAUHAN20/TANNU_CHAUHAN20/README.md

 - 🌱 I’m currently learning **Machine Learning**

-- 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/tanvi-chauhan](https://www.linkedin.com/in/tanvi-chauhan)

 - 📫 How to reach me **ctanvi126@gmail.com**

 - ⚡ Fun fact **I am Funny**